AtanasVA/cms_project/README.md

 npx prisma migrate
 ```

 And that should be it.
-Run
+Run!

 ```
 npm run dev